jqwik-team/jqwik/BACKLOG.md

 - Tests for TestRunData
 - Tests for JqwikProperties and its use in JqwikTestEngine

+### Refactoring

+- Introduce PropertyExecutionListener and build all reporting/results on top of it

 ### General

 - Switch to gradle library plugin: